Foundation Diet and Health

 Use as a medicinal plant:

-In particular, the lignans (phytoestrogens) they contain appear to be responsible for the positive benefits of eating pumpkin seeds.
-Recent research shows that lignans help to regulate our hormones.
-They also regulate bladder function.5,6
+In particular, lignans, estrogen-like secondary plant substances, appear to be particularly important for the positive effects of pumpkin seeds.
+Recent research shows that lignans are responsible for regulating our hormone levels.
+They play a regulatory role in bladder function.
+5,6

-Lignans are found in high concentrations in aqueous extracts of pumpkin seeds.
-The recommended daily dose of this aqueous extract is about ten grams, or approximately 2–3 tablespoons of pumpkin seeds per day.7
+Lignans are found in high concentrations in the aqueous extract of pumpkin seeds.
+The recommended daily dose is about ten grams, which corresponds to 2-3 tablespoons of pumpkin seeds per day.
+7

-Pumpkin seeds and pumpkin seed oil are also said to help against intestinal worms.7
+Pumpkin seeds - or even better pumpkin seed oil - are also said to help against intestinal worms.
+7

-Pumpkins are grown in a variety of climates, from hot and dry areas to cool, cloudy forests.
-However, most species grow in warm lowland regions with distinct wet and dry seasons.
-Pumpkins require lots of sunlight and are sensitive to frost.
+Pumpkins are grown in locations ranging from hot, dry areas to cool cloud forests.
+However, most species grow in hot lowland areas with distinct rainy and dry seasons.
+Pumpkins require a lot of sunlight and are sensitive to frost.

 General information:

-The original form of the pumpkin (Curbita pepo), the domesticated form of the garden pumpkin, dates back to the inhabitants of the Guilá Naquitz cave in the province of Oaxaca (not Oxaca), Mexico (about 8000 BCE).
-Further findings come from Tikal (2000 BCE to 850 CE) and Peru (3000 BCE).
-Cucurbita moschata (e.g., butternut squash) was domesticated in Central America, and Cucurbita maxima (e.g., winter squash) in South America.
-Cultivation of pumpkins is documented in India, Java, Angola, and Japan in the nineteenth century.8
+The original domesticated form of the pumpkin, Cucurbita pepo, dates back to the time of the inhabitants of the caves of Guilá Naquitz in the province of Oaxaca (not Oxaca), Mexico (ca. 8000 BC).
+Other pumpkin finds come from Tikal (Guatemala, 2000 BC to 850 AD) and from Peru (3000 BC).
+The musk pumpkin was domesticated in Central America and the giant pumpkin in South America.
+In the 19th century, cultivation is documented in India, Java, Angola and Japan.
+8

 Bibliography - 9 Sources